 What is a Knock Home Trade-In and how does it work?

-A Knock Home Trade-in works like this: The service buys your home from you in cash, which they say gets you the best price, and any “repair concessions” that may be needed.
+A Knock Home Trade-in works like this: The service buys your next home for you in cash, which they say gets you the best price, and any “repair concessions” that may be needed.

-You then work with a Knock Local Licensed Expert to get you pre-approved for a new home before making offers.
+Before that happens, you work with a Knock Local Licensed Expert to get pre-approved for the new home before making offers.
 This expert also represents you in the sale of your old home.